 Open to talented individuals who wish to improve their personal skills in baseball through supervised practice and game conditions.
 Class may be taken for two semesters for credit.
+Open to baseball team members only.

 PHED 1124 Concepts of Rodeo

 Open to talented individuals who wish to improve their personal skills in the sport of rodeo.
 Enrollment is limited by facilities and availability of stock.
 May be taken for four semesters for credit.
 Open to rodeo team members only.